Apollo 13 (film): Soundtrack

-The score to Apollo 13 was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.
+The score to Apollo 13 was composed and conducted by James Horner, and performed by the Hollywood Studio Symphony.
 The soundtrack was released in 1995 by MCA Records and has seven tracks of score, eight period songs used in the film, and seven tracks of dialogue by the actors at a total running time of nearly seventy-eight minutes.
 The music also features solos by vocalist Annie Lennox and Tim Morrison on the trumpet.
 The score was a critical success and garnered Horner an Academy Award nomination for Best Original Score.

 Release

 Theatrical

 Apollo 13 was released on June 30, 1995, in North America and on September 22, 1995, in the United Kingdom.

-In September 2002 and for its 30th anniversary in September 2025, the film was re-released in IMAX.
+In September 2002, and for its 30th anniversary in September 2025, the film was re-released in IMAX.
 It is the first film to be digitally remastered using IMAX DMR technology.

 Home media

 Apollo 13 was released on VHS on November 21, 1995, and on LaserDisc the following week.
 On September 9, 1997, the film debuted on a THX certified widescreen VHS release.

-A 10th-anniversary DVD of the film was released in 2005; it included both the original theatrical version and the IMAX version, along with several extras.
+A tenth-anniversary DVD of the film was released in 2005; it included both the original theatrical version and the IMAX version, along with several extras.
 The IMAX version has a 1.66:1 aspect ratio.

-In 2006, Apollo 13 was released on HD DVD and on April 13, 2010, it was released on Blu-ray as the 15th-anniversary edition on the 40th anniversary of the Apollo 13 accident.
+In 2006, Apollo 13 was released on HD DVD and, on April 13, 2010, it was released on Blu-ray as the 15th-anniversary edition on the 40th anniversary of the Apollo 13 accident.
 The film was released on 4K UHD Blu-ray on October 17, 2017.

-Reception

 Box office

 Apollo 13 earned $25,353,380 from 2,347 theaters during its opening weekend, which made up 14.7% of the total US gross.
-Upon its opening, it was ranked number one at the box office, beating Pocahontas.
+Upon its opening, it was ranked number one at the box office, beating Pocahontas, Batman Forever, Mighty Morphin Power Rangers: The Movie and Judge Dredd.
 Additionally, it surpassed Forrest Gump for having the largest opening weekend for a Tom Hanks film.
-Within five days, Apollo 13 generated $38.5 million, becoming the second-highest five-day opening of all time, behind Terminator 2: Judgment Day.
+The film also achieved Kevin Bacon's highest opening weekend, a record that lasted for five years until 2000, when Hollow Man replaced it.
+Within five days, Apollo 13 generated $38.5 million, becoming the second-highest five-day Fourth of July opening of all time, behind Terminator 2: Judgment Day.
 The weekend of the film's opening earned $154 million from ticket sales, surpassing the previous record held by the combined Thanksgiving 1992 openings of Aladdin, The Bodyguard and Home Alone 2: Lost in New York.
-It would continue to stay in the number one spot for four weeks until it was dethroned by Waterworld.
+It would continue to stay in the number one spot for three more weeks until it was dethroned by Waterworld.
 Earning $355,237,933, Apollo 13 was the third-highest-grossing film of 1995, behind Die Hard with a Vengeance and Toy Story (which also starred Hanks).

 On September 19, 2025, Apollo 13 began a 30th anniversary re-release in IMAX screenings.
 As of September 21, 2025, the 2025 re-release has made $627,155 from screenings in 200 IMAX theaters.